 As technology ages, it becomes cheaper and more practical for the average citizen to own.
 Such is the case with breathalyzers, which can now be purchased at a variety of locations for anywhere from $15 to a few hundred dollars.
-While some people purchase these devices hoping to compete for the highest BAC at a party (a game that is incredibly dangerous and can easily lead to alcohol poisoning), others purchase these home breathalyzers hoping to better obey the law by ensuring they never drive with a BAC above 0.08%.
+While some people purchase these devices hoping to compete for the highest BAC at a party (a dangerous game that can easily lead to alcohol poisoning), others purchase these home breathalyzers hoping to better obey the law by ensuring they never drive with a BAC above 0.08%.
 But is this a good strategy?
-Will testing yourself with a home breathalyzer prevent you from getting a DUI?
-Vista DUI lawyer Peter M. Liss explains.
+Will testing yourself with a home breathalyzer help you avoid a DUI?
+Here’s what you should know.

-First, it’s important to note that even the best of these devices are not professional quality and your Vista DUI attorney cannot use a reading from one of these devices as evidence in court, other than to demonstrate that you were trying to be a safe driver.
+First, it’s important to note that even the best of these devices are not professional quality and your DUI attorney cannot use a reading from one of these devices as evidence in court, other than to demonstrate that you were trying to be a safe driver.
 The different price ranges on these items testify to the accuracy of the devices themselves.
 If you buy a $15 breathalyzer test, it probably won’t be very accurate.
 And don’t ever believe a breathalyzer test that comes as an app on your phone or tablet.
+If you’re hoping a home breathalyzer will help you avoid a DUI, at least buy a quality one.

 The biggest problem though, is that no breathalyzer is 100% accurate, so you could easily test under the legal limit on your home device and then fail a breathalyzer test at a police station later on.
 Additionally, you can still get a DUI for driving under the influence of alcohol or drugs even if you pass a breathalyzer test.
 So if you test at 0.07%, you could still be charged with a DUI if the officer believes that the alcohol in your system impacted your ability to drive.
 While this charge could easily be knocked down to a wet reckless, it would still end up costing you time and money.